ArizpeA1/Basic-Dwm-w-gaps/README.md

     sudo apt install make gcc libx11-dev libxft-dev libxinerama-dev xorg

 # Install
-First we clone this
+First clone this repo

     git clone https://github.com/ArizpeA1/Basic-Dwm-w-gaps.git

-Then we descompress the files
+Then we descompress the files downloaded

     tar xf dwmSamothAD.tar.gz

+cd to the decompressed directory and if you want to modify anything just edit the config.h file else go ahead an compile it with

+        sudo make clean install

+To use dwm edit the xinit file and put

+        exec dwm

+And you're done, I hope you like it